ACADEMIC PROGRAMS - UNDERGRADUATE

 Fordham University’s interdisciplinary Environmental Science program provides students with a solid foundation in scientific principles and analysis, and their application to the environment.
 The major emphasizes a rigorous curriculum, using an integrated approach that combines concepts and methods across the fields of biology, chemistry, physics, mathematics, and environmental science.
 Students are required to take 10 foundation courses, 4 science electives, 2 semesters of environmental science research or internship, and 2 courses in environmental policy/law/economics.

-Environmental Policy is the interdisciplinary study of the creation, evolution, implementation and effectiveness of environmental policies.
+Environmental Studies is the interdisciplinary study of the creation, evolution, implementation and effectiveness of environmental policies.
 The 14 courses in this major at Fordham either provide methodological tools and natural scientific data required for the study of environmental policies (e.g., mathematics, computer science, statistics, basic economic theory, basic environmental science), or else directly study environmental policies (e.g., environmental history, economics, design, politics, ethics).

 The minor requires 5-6 courses, up to 4 of which can count toward the core curriculum.
 There are separate requirements for majors in the natural sciences, the social sciences and humanities, and the business school.